-The committee comprises four independent, non-executive directors (as set out in the table below) and is chaired by Ms S E N De Bruyn.
+The committee comprises four independent non-executive directors (as set out in the table below) and is chaired by Ms Sonja De Bruyn.
 All the committee members are suitably skilled and experienced.
-In terms of the committee's mandate, at least four meetings should be held annually.
+In terms of the committee’s mandate, at least four meetings should be held annually.

-The Chief Executive Officer (CEO), Chief Financial Officer (CFO), head of internal audit, other members of senior management and representatives of the external auditors of the Company attend the committee meetings by invitation.
+The Chief Executive Officer, Chief Financial Officer (CFO), head of internal audit, other members of senior management and representatives of the external auditor of the Company attend the committee meetings by invitation.
 Committee agendas provide for confidential meetings between committee members and the internal and external auditors, as well as management.

-The committee's role and responsibilities include its statutory duties as per the Companies Act, as well as the responsibilities assigned to it by the Board.
-The responsibilities of the Audit and Risk Committee are codified in a formal terms of reference, which is reviewed at least annually and which is available on Remgro's website.
-During the year under review, the Board reviewed and amended the terms of reference of the Audit and Risk Committee, in light of the principles and recommended practices of King IV.
+The committee’s role and responsibilities include its statutory duties as per the Companies Act, as well as the responsibilities assigned to it by the Board.
+The responsibilities of the Audit and Risk Committee are codified in a formal Terms of Reference, which is reviewed at least annually and which is available on Remgro’s website at www.remgro.com.
+During the year under review, the Board reviewed the Terms of Reference of the Audit and Risk Committee, in light of the principles and recommended practices of King IV.

 The committee is satisfied that it has fulfilled all of its duties during the financial year under review, as further detailed below.

-The committee has also satisfied itself that there are effective audit committees functioning at Wispeco Holdings Proprietary Limited (Wispeco), Remgro's principal wholly owned operating subsidiary, and the Company's significant non-wholly owned subsidiaries, associates and joint ventures, whose minutes of meetings held are also included in the committee's agenda.
+The committee has also satisfied itself that there are effective boards and audit committees (where applicable) functioning at Remgro’s significant operating subsidiaries (RCL Foods Limited (RCL Foods), Siqalo Foods Proprietary Limited (Siqalo Foods), Wispeco Holdings Proprietary Limited (Wispeco) and Capevin Holdings Proprietary Limited (Capevin)), associates and joint ventures, whose minutes of meetings held are also included in the committee’s agenda.

-In the conduct of its duties, the committee has performed the following statutory duties:
+In its execution of its mandate, the committee has performed the following statutory duties: